-- Physics majors party: Thursday, August 28 at 12:30 in the Physics Reading Room - Syllabus - Subscribe to mailing list - Homework grading to be picky about writing sensible expressions, e.g., always putting vector signs on vectors and carrying units along with numerical values at intermediate steps - Course Outline: First Seven Chapters of Symon (topics in bold often have their own chapters in textbooks) - 1.
+- Syllabus - Subscribe to mailing list - Homework grading to be picky about writing sensible expressions, e.g., always putting vector signs on vectors and carrying units along with numerical values at intermediate steps - Working together and referring to outside sources okay for homework, but simple transcription will not get credit - after getting the idea, go away and write up your own solution.
+Also, give credit to collaborators and references. - Course Outline: First Five or Six Chapters of Symon (topics in bold often have their own chapters in textbooks) - 1.
 Review of Newtonian Mechanics (should be familiar from freshman physics) - 2.
 One-Dimensional Problems